-- On February 13, 2018, the Company announced that it signed a negotiation protocol agreement (the "Negotiation Protocol") with the Lac Seul First Nation, the Slate Falls First Nation and the Cat Lake First Nation in Ontario (together, the "Shared Territory Protocol Nations").
-The Company also intends to continue engaging with local stakeholders, including local Indigenous groups, and expects to sign a number of agreements with these groups in the near future. - On March 7, 2018, the Company announced that a Project Description had been submitted to, and subsequently accepted by, the Canadian Environmental Assessment Agency (the "CEAA").
-The Project Description is a required government filing that will initiate the federal Environmental Assessment ("EA") process for Springpole.
-The EA process and eventual project approval is expected to take 18 to 24 months, after which permitting for "start of construction" can commence. - On April 19, 2018, the Company announced the completion of the geotechnical drilling program to investigate the lake bed sediments and bedrock along the proposed alignment of the dykes (coffer dam) at Springpole.
-The pre-feasibility level geotechnical drilling program has been completed over the approximately 800 metre long footprint of the dykes which are required to dewater the north bay of Springpole Lake. - In parallel with the federal EA process, on April 23 2018, the Company announced that it had entered into a Voluntary Agreement with the Ontario Ministry of Environment and Climate Change ("MOECC") to complete certain requirements under the Ontario Environmental Assessment Act.
-This marks the commencement of a provincial Individual EA for Springpole, and the Company is in the process of preparing the Terms of Reference for the provincial EA, which will describe the scope of the EA and how the Company intends to undertake all aspects of the EA, including consultation efforts with Indigenous communities and all other stakeholders.
+- On March 7, 2018, the Company announced that a Project Description had been submitted to, and subsequently accepted by, the Canadian Environmental Assessment Agency ("CEAA").
+The Project Description is a required government filing that initiated the federal Environmental Assessment ("EA") process for Springpole.
+The EA process and eventual project approval is expected to take 18 to 24 months, after which permitting for "start of construction" can commence. - In parallel with the federal EA process, on April 23, 2018, the Company announced that it had entered into a Voluntary Agreement with the Ontario Ministry of Environment and Climate Change ("MOECC") to complete certain requirements under the Ontario Environmental Assessment Act.
+This marks the commencement of a provincial Individual EA for Springpole, and the Company is in the process of preparing the Terms of Reference, which will describe the scope of the EA and how the Company intends to undertake all aspects of the EA, including consultation efforts with Indigenous communities and other stakeholders. - On June 26, 2018, the Company announced that the final Environmental Impact Statement ("EIS") guidelines on Springpole were issued by CEAA.
+The final EIS guidelines were issued following the expiry of a public comment period on the draft EIS guidelines which had been made available to the public since April 27, 2018.
+The final EIS guidelines outline federal information requirements for the preparation of an EIS and were prepared taking into consideration comments received from federal departments, the Ontario provincial ministry, Indigenous groups and the general public.
+To meet the requirements of an EIS, the Company has already undertaken a broad range of environmental baseline studies at Springpole to collect the necessary biophysical data, which includes fish community and habitat surveys, species at risk surveys, atmospheric environment surveys as well as surface, ground water and hydrology surveys.